 continuing to expand its commuter operations!
 As the post-WWII traffic decline began, by the 1950s the Reading was hit especially hard from this downturn.
 As traffic sank

 demand for anthracite began to fall rapidly and it became harder and harder for the railroad to remain profitable.
 Interestingly, despite these issues the company was almost always well managed and operated throughout its time in operation.
+For more information about the Reading please click here.

 Two Reading Geeps (GP35 #3628 and GP30 #3611) and a big C630 (#5305) lead their coal train into Rutherford Yard on June 9, 1972.